 I was grappling with what felt like a distinct choice between a number of paths before me.
 A life dedicated to either making change, making art, making money or making meaning.
 Or in other words the path of The Warrior, The Poet, The King or The Monk.
-I wanted to make a difference in the world but I wasn't sure how best to do it.
-I figured that if I focussed in on one thing I'd have a better chance at achieving some level of mastery and then be better positioned to help others along the way.
-I was afraid that if I didn't make a decision my attention would be divided, split and diluted and my potential never realised.
+I wanted to make a difference in the world but I wasn't sure how best to do it and I figured that if I focussed in on one thing then I'd have a better chance of achieving some level of mastery and be better positioned to help others along the way.
+I was afraid that if I didn't make a decision my attention would be divided, split and diluted and my potential for making a difference in the world never realised.

 Depending on who you asked John of God was either a mystical saint or a master charlatan.
 His acolytes described him as a kind of spiritual X-Ray machine as after just a momentary encounter with someone he claimed to have direct knowledge of what was ailing them and how it could be cured.
 Most people were prescribed a combination of medicinal herbs or directed to bathe in a specific waterfall nearby.
 But occasionally John would employ some of his more dramatic techniques.
 These included publicly scraping the eyeball of his visitors with a sharp blade and inserting some steel forceps far up into their nasal passage.
 This supposedly all took place under the guidance of a plethora of ‘healing entities’, disembodied doctors and christian saints that would possess John during the course of his diagnosis and treatment sessions each day.
 Such interventions were supposed to treat conditions as broad as spinal disorders, cancer and diabetes.
 I’d clearly arrived at the most fantastical fringes of alternative medicine.
 And I'm not sure what surprised me more, the fact that people were willing place such faith in the man or that according to a number of people I spoke to who had undergone these procedures, apparently, quite often, it worked.